wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-pid-controller.rst

 Step 2: Feedforward, then FeedBack
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The core reason for this is that gravity pulls on the arm in a :term:`non-linear` fashion.
-That is to say, the amount of :term:`torque` that gravity exerts on our arm is proportional to the *cosine* of the current angle.
+The core reason for why PID behaves poorly without feed forward is gravity.
+In this mechanism, depending on the arm's angle, gravity will pull with a different force.

 To counteract this, we introduce a feedforward term which is also proportional to the cosine of the angle.

 .. math::
-   V_{ff} = K_{cosFF} * cos(\theta_{arm})
+   V_{ff} = K_g * cos(\theta_{arm})

-:math:`K_{cosFF}` could be calculated if all the mechanical and physical properties of the system are known.
+:math:`K_g` :ref:` could be calculated <docs/software/advanced-controls/introduction/approaches-to-ctrl-sys-design:Start with Feedforward>` if all the mechanical and physical properties of the system are known.
 However, since a lot of these are hard to model accurately, we will determine it experimentally.

 Perform the following:

-1. Set :math:`K_p`, :math:`K_i`, :math:`K_d`, and :math:`K_{cosFF}` to zero.
+1. Set :math:`K_p`, :math:`K_i`, :math:`K_d`, and :math:`K_g` to zero.
-2. Increase and decrease :math:`K_{cosFF}` until the arm can hold its position with as little movement as possible.
+2. Increase and decrease :math:`K_g` until the arm can hold its position with as little movement as possible.
 In this simulation, you'll want to go out to at least four decimal points.
 3. Increase :math:`K_p` until the :term:`output` starts approaches the :term:`setpoint`.
 4. Increase :math:`K_d` as much as possible without introducing jittering in the :term:`system response`.
-It should help reduce some of the if present.
+It should help reduce some of the :term:`output` oscillation if present.

 Adjust the setpoint up and down.
 Now, the arm should exhibit good behavior - quickly and precisely approaching the :term:`setpoint`.